 - Enhanced consciousness about the rider clauses and commercial impact of each such addition;

-- Ability to deal with breakdowns and delays in an appropriate and timely manner with an objective of avoiding loss of time and deviations from the desired monetary projections;
+- Deal with breakdowns and delays in an appropriate and timely manner with an objective of avoiding loss of time and deviations from the desired monetary projections;

-- Recognize the appropriate Standard Form to be used for each type of assignment; and
+- Recognise the appropriate Standard Form to be used for each type of assignment; and

 - Manage contentious situations through alternative dispute resolution channels and litigation effectively.

 Ship owners and managers – Charterers including Importers, Exporters and Traders – Shipbrokers – Port and ship agents – P&I personnel – Logistics and shipping professionals – Legal advisers, solicitors and barristers – Government bodies and representatives.

 From the following roles as General Manager, Commercial Manager, Business Development Manager, Legal Counsel, Post-Fixtures Manager, Fleet Manager, Charter Party Specialist, Marine & Technical Superintendents.

 Your expert course leader is the practising Chartered Arbitrator and Principal Management Consultant with Tiberias Management Consultants Private Limited, Singapore and Hong Kong.
 He specialises in the fields of corporate management consultancy, international contracts reviews and Alternative Dispute Resolutions.
 Over a 43-year period, he has worked and consulted in the industry verticals encompassing, Oil & Gas majors, EPCIC Contractors, Construction Projects, Shipping, Logistics & Warehousing, and international shipyards.
 He has also worked as a consultant to the Infrastructure Development Projects, Oil & Gas Pipe Laying Contracts, Ports, Offshore Supply Bases, Shipyards and Owners of Oil & Gas Tankers, Dry Bulkers, Drill Ships, OSVs and FPSO’s.